kadmin-remctl 2.2

 To set up the server for the passwd_change client, create a special designated principal in your Kerberos database, set the DISALLOW_TGT_BASED flag on that principal to require manual authentication, and set the lifetime of that principal to one hour.
 Then, create a keytab for that principal on the host running the special server and set up a separate instance of remctld running on a different port that includes the remctl/password configuration fragment.
 That instance of remctl should be run with the KRB5_KTNAME environment variable set, pointing it at the keytab for this designated principal.

-Before building the passwd_change client, you may want to modify the settings at the top of the passwd_change.c code to point it to the correct server and port and to use the correct designated principal for the password changing service.
+Before building the passwd_change client, you will want to modify the settings at the top of the passwd_change.c code to point it to the correct server and port, to use the correct designated principal for the password changing service, and to set the path to the passwd file.
 (If you don't, you'll have to always have appropriate configuration in your krb5.conf file.)
 Then, run:

 ./configure